DDMJOHNM/dusk/content/artists/vexxedinmyhead.md

 The music is designed for the dark dancefloor!!

-John has been working with Carlos (ODD, Humaniser) who has be remixing the tracks.
+John has been working with Carlos (ODD, Humaniser) who has been remixing the tracks.